monsooncommerce/sensu-docker/README.md

 sudo docker run -P -t -d steeef/sensu-centos
 ```

-Port `15672` is where the rabbitmq management dashboard is running on (`un: sensu pw: mypass`)
+Port `15672` is where the rabbitmq management dashboard is running on
+(`un: sensu pw: mypass`)
-When you run container you can see which port the Sensu dashboard is listening on my running `docker ps` (`un: admin pw: secret`)
+When you run container you can see which port the Sensu dashboard is listening
+on by running `docker ps` (`un: admin pw: secret`)

-By default - when starting the container, docker will start all the necessary services and start sshd.
+By default - when starting the container, docker will start all the necessary
+services and start sshd.

 Run `sudo docker ps` to get the container ID

-Then run `sudo docker inspect ${container ID}` to get the IP address of the container to connect to.
+Then run `sudo docker inspect ${container ID}` to get the IP address of the
+container to connect to.

-From there you can SSH to the container to inspect the running sensu processes. (`un: sensu pw: sensu`)
+From there you can SSH to the container to inspect the running sensu processes.
+(`un: sensu pw: sensu`)